 Life is made up of decisions.
 In fact, we take decisions continuously, since we open our eyes until we go to bed, some decisions are trivial, others are more important.
 But all have an impact on our lives, although we are not always able to catch a glimpse of their consequences.

-Every decision involves always to choose something, so there will always be something we should give up.
-Each decision leads us in one direction, away from the other one, we can not escape the Butterfly Effect.
+Every decision involves always choosing something, so there will always be something we should give up.
+Each decision leads us in one direction, away from the other one; we cannot escape the Butterfly Effect.
 So, when we get to a certain point in our lives we should begin to decide more consciously.

 Never miss an opportunity because the others don’t like it

 The society imposes on us its rules starting from childhood.
 Then we learn early on that we have to do what the others expect us to do.
 When we are young we depend on the approval of parents, later by that of teachers, classmates and friends and later colleagues at work.
 With the passage of time that network becomes more intricate until it wraps us like a spider web.
 Even if we are able to notice its existence and learn how to escape from it.

 In fact, the problem arises when we want others to give us a pat on the back for our decisions.
 So sometimes we make the mistake of choosing what the others want ignoring what really satisfies us.
 We let ourselves miss the opportunities that would make us happy just because the others do not like it.

 This way, decision after decision, we finish building a life that does not satisfy us only to meet the standards imposed by the society.
 This means often being tied to a city that we do not like just because we were born there or have a job we don’t like, attend people with whom we have nothing in common and being obsessively concerned about our look.

 However, living this way is the surest way to accumulate regrets and become chronically unhappy.

 Sometimes thinking about yourself is not selfish, but a matter of self-defense